Recognized as one of National Capital Region's Top Employers (2017)

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Apr 12, 2017)

 Here are some of the reasons why Hydro Ottawa was selected as one of National Capital Region's Top Employers (2017):

-- Hydro Ottawa provides maternity and parental leave top-up payments for employees who are new mothers, fathers or adoptive parents and offers new parents-to-be a generous subsidy for in-vitro fertilization (IVF) if needed (up to $15,000)
+- Hydro Ottawa provides maternity and parental leave top-up payments for employees who are new mothers (to 90% of salary for up to 25 weeks) and parental top-up for new fathers and adoptive parents (to 90% of salary for up to 10 weeks) -- additionally, the organization offers a generous subsidy for IVF for parents-to-be (up to $15,000)